AbdurRKhalid/Design-Patterns/Abstract Factory/Readme.md

 # Introduction
-Abstract Factory is the Design Pattern of class *Creational*.
+Abstract Factory is the Design Pattern of class *Creational* and having subclass of *Object Creational*.
 It provides the limiration on the creation of objects.

 ## Known as
 KIT